junegunn/fzf/README.md

 fzf --bind 'f1:execute(less -f {}),ctrl-y:execute-silent(echo {} | pbcopy)+abort'
 ```

-See *KEY BINDINGS* section of the man page for details.
+See *KEY/EVENT BINDINGS* section of the man page for details.

 ### Turning into a different process